-TYPES OF CUTTING (Fig. 23)
+TYPES OF CUTTING (Fig. 13)

-- Overcutting begin on the top side of the log with the bottom of the saw chassis against the log; exert light pressure downward. - Undercutting begin on the underside of the log with the top of the saw chassis against the log; exert light pressure upward.
+- Overcutting begin on the top side of the log with the bottom of the saw chassis against the log; exert light pressure downward. - Undercutting begin on the under side of the log with the top of the saw chassis against the log; exert light pressure upward.
 During undercutting, the saw will tend to push back at you.
 Be prepared for this reaction and hold the saw firmly to maintain control.

-BUCKING ON THE GROUND (Fig. 24)
+BUCKING ON THE GROUND (Fig. 14)

-- Overcut with a 1/3 diameter cut. - · Roll log over and finish with an overcut.
+- Overcut with a 1/3 diameter cut. - Roll log over and finish with an overcut.

-BUCKING USING A SUPPORT (Fig. 25 & 26)
+BUCKING USING A SUPPORT (Fig. 15& 16)

-Another log or a stand, such as a sawhorse, may be used as supports when bucking.
+Another log or a stand, such as a sawhorse, may be used as

-- Area A Undercut 1/3 of the way through the log. - Finish with an overcut. - Area B Overcut 1/3 of the way through the log. - Finish with an undercut.
+- Area A -- Undercut 1/3 of the way through the log.
+Finish with an overcut. - Area B Overcut 1/3 of the way through the log.
+Finish with an undercut.